davegill/wrf-coop/README.md

 ```

 ### Build the second image
-The second image is faster (it requires a much shorter time to build), thank you very much.
+The second image is faster (it requires a much shorter time to build the image), thank you very much.
 ```
 > cp Dockerfile-second_part Dockerfile
 > docker build -t wrftest .